yumimobi/YumiMediationSDKDemo-Android/docs/YumiMediationSDK for Android(en).md

 ```
 * **setIsDownloadImage** Image assets for native ads are returned via instances of NativeContent.Image, which holds a Drawable and a Url.
 If this option is set to true, the SDK fetches image assets automatically and populates both the Drawable and the Uri for you.
 If it's set to false, however, the SDK instead populates just the Url field, allowing you to download the actual images at your discretion.Default is true.
 * **setAdChoicesPosition** use this property to specify where the AdChoicesView should be placed.
 Default is YumiNativeAdOptions.POSITION_TOP_RIGHT.
-* **setAdAttributionPositio** use this property to specify where the Ad text view should be placed.
+* **setAdAttributionPosition** use this property to specify where the Ad text view should be placed.
 Default is YumiNativeAdOptions.POSITION_TOP_LEFT.
 * **setAdAttributionText** use this property to specify the Ad text.
 Default is “Ad”.
 * **setAdAttributionTextColor** use this property to specify the Ad text color.
 Default is gray.
 * **setAdAttributionBackgroundColor** use this property to specify the Ad text background color。Default is gray.